-We are all sometimes guilty of letting our homes fall into disrepair.
+We are all sometimes guilty of letting our homes fall into disrepair in winter.
 This is particularly true around this time of year.
 So many of us find ourselves simply hibernating through the colder months, without giving much care to the state of our living space.
 But there’s no need to feel guilty; that’s just the kind of effect that winter can have.

 However, the days are getting longer, and Spring is very nearly upon us.
 If you’re anything like me, you’re already itching to do a bit of Spring cleaning – if only to get the worst of it out of the way so you can relax!
-Perhaps you have started the new year feeling like your home needs a bit of a face lift.
-If that sounds familiar, then I’ve got you covered.
+Perhaps you have started the warmer months feeling like your home needs a bit of a face lift.
+If that sounds familiar, then we’ve got you covered.
 Read on to find out about my top tips for giving your home that much-needed boost.

 A really easy and simple first step is simply to give the whole house a bit of a spring clean.
 Spring cleaning is a great way to get yourself in the homemaking mood.
 The best thing about it is that it is completely up to you how far you go with it.
 This means that, even if you are low on time, you can choose just to give the house a bit of a once-over.
 But if you are at a loose end for an entire weekend, then why not give the house a thorough deep-clean?
 Spring cleaning is like making the home a blank canvas again.
 It allows you the opportunity to do some more exciting and more interesting things with your home – some of which I will be covering later on.
 Your home isn’t the only place you need to think about, don’t forget about office cleaning.